The Frequent Attender

 The agenda

 You need to define a common agenda with the patient.
-What are her aims?
+What are their aims?
 Are they realistic?
 Match up your agenda with the patient’s – and make this agenda explicit.
 Set out a contract with the patient, detailing what you plan to do together to achieve these aims.
-The contract must include the use of time, and the fact that the patient is going to solve her problems, not you – you are just a catalyst.
+The contract must include the use of time, and the fact that the patient is going to solve their problems, not you – you are just a catalyst.
 Then empower the patient to take the control within this framework.

 Prioritise problems

-Get the patient to list the problems – this can be done as homework – then determine with her which is the most important for her, so that you can tackle that problem first.
-It may not be the most important problem as far as you are concerned, but let the patient have the control: She may want to test you out with a secondary problem first.
+Get the patient to list the problems – this can be done as homework – then determine with them which is the most important for them, so that you can tackle that problem first.
+It may not be the most important problem as far as you are concerned, but let the patient have the control: They may want to test you out with a secondary problem first.
 It is sometimes helpful to use a graphical symbolic representation, eg: Draw a flower, and put a problem in each of the flower’s petals.
 Then pick the petals off, one at a time, in the order the patient chooses.

 Tackling the problem